rsabhi/library-demo/README.md

 ## How to access web application locally?
 Open the browser and paste the following link in the address bar, http://localhost:18082/demo/

-## How to insert data (users and books)?
+## How to view data (users and books)?
-So when starting the application and empty page will be displayed as we are storing the data in in memory.
+So when starting the application an empty page will be displayed as we are storing the data as  inmemory DB.

+To view the data, execute the REST API commands in POSTMAN application.

-Using a POSTMAN to import the .json file [book-library.postman_collection.json] in github it will be found under the following location:
+Using POSTMAN application,  import the .json file [book-library.postman_collection.json] in github .json file is found under the following location:
 (https://github.com/rsabhi/library-demo/blob/master/rest-script/book-library.postman_collection.json)

-In local machine it will be found under "/library-demo/⁨rest-script"⁩ folder.
+In local machine .json file will be found under "/library-demo/⁨rest-script"⁩ folder.

 Import the .json script (book-library.postman_collection.json) in to POSTMAN application.